Are you happy?

-The acronym PERMA describes the five things you should work on to increase your happiness, according to the happiness scientists.
+The acronym PERMA describes the five paths to increasing your happiness, according to science.

-Positive emotion.
-Make sure you're experiencing positive emotion (feelings) on a regular basis.
+P is for Positive emotion.
+Ensure you experience positive feelings on a regular basis.
+That's not just happiness or joy.
+It might be curiosity, gratitude, awe, hope or satisfaction.
 Aside from making us feel good, research tells us that positive feelings aid our creativity, our optimism, our relationships and our physical health.
-Do what brings a smile to your dial, whether it's time with friends, a chocolate treat, a hobby or a laugh with the kids, and do it often.
+Do more of what brings a smile to your dial, whether it's time with friends, a day outdoors, a hobby or a laugh with the kids, and do it often.

-Relationships.
-We are social animals and we need strong, meaningful connections in our lives.
+R is for Relationships.
+We are social animals and we need strong, meaningful connections in our lives to keep well.
 Work on your relationships with your partner, your kids, your family and your friends.
-Pay these relationships attention and don't let them languish.
-This is as easy as a date night, a one-on-one, fun activity with the kids or coffee and a chat with a friend.
+Pay these relationships attention.
+Don't let them languish.
+This might mean a date night, a fun activity with the kids or coffee and a chat with a friend.
 Do it regularly and do it often.

-Meaning.
+M is for Meaning.
 The research tells us that people who dedicate time to something greater than themselves experience greater contentment in life.
-This can be a community group, a political group, a movement, a religious affiliation or a volunteer activity.
+This can be a community group, a political group, a movement, a sports club, a religious affiliation or a volunteer activity.
 Work out what you value, what's important and meaningful to you and get involved.